openstack/tacker/doc/source/user/multisite_vim_usage_guide.rst

 Multisite VIM Usage
 ===================

-A single Tacker controller node can be used to manage multiple Openstack sites without having the need to deploy Tacker server on each of these sites.
+A single Tacker controller node can be used to manage multiple OpenStack sites without having the need to deploy Tacker server on each of these sites.
 Tacker allows users to deploy VNFs in multiple OpenStack sites using the multisite VIM feature.
 OpenStack versions starting from Kilo are supported with this feature.